sethta/no-page-comment/readme.txt

 == Screenshots ==

-1. The Settings page on a fresh WordPress 3.9 installation
+1. The Settings page on a fresh WordPress 4.0 installation

 == Changelog ==

+= 1.0.7 =
+* NEW: Add Dutch language support.
+* NEW: Add Italian language support.

 = 1.0.6 =
 * NEW: Add Swedish language support.